rwbl/make-volumio-nowplaying/README.md

-# make_project_nowplaying
+# make_nowplaying

 # Objectives
-* To show on an LCD display, the current played song information Title, Artist, Album, Duration by Volumio (http://www.volumio.org/).
+To show on an LCD 20x4 display, the [Volumio](http://www.volumio.org/) played song information Title, Artist, Album, Duration.
-* This Make project is a prototype - building a final solution with a hardware case not planned (yet).
+This make project is a prototype - building a final solution with a hardware case not planned (yet).

 ![volumionowplaying-p](https://user-images.githubusercontent.com/47274144/52941292-b6eb4c80-3368-11e9-82fe-24bb5baf4868.png)